wp-plugins/google-maps-easy/readme.txt

 * Google Map builder in live mode
 * Map Markers with media description.
 Text, images, video, email, phone
+* Markers and Locations groups (clusterization)
-* Works with any WordPress themes
+* Display google map markers with slider
 * Compatible with any mobile devices
 * Add markers and locations by searching or coordinates
 * 100% customizable.
 All map and markers options can be modified
+* Works with any WordPress themes

 [youtube http://www.youtube.com/watch?v=Ej8EtuLcLZk]